fractal/media-autobuild_suite/README.md

 cygpath -sm "$CUDA_PATH"
 ```

-If running the above command produces a path with a space, you will need to either disable cuda/npp stuff or reinstall your cuda sdk to a path without spaces.
+If running the above command produces a path with a space, you will need to either disable CUDA/npp stuff or reinstall your CUDA SDK to a path without spaces.

 ### Nothing should be disabled manually when installing CUDA SDK as disabling random things can cause the compilation to fail